Iran arrests at least 22 protesting staple food price hikes | Headlines

 Smuggling of Iran's highly subsidized bread into neighboring Iraq and Afghanistan has spiked as hunger spreads across the region.

-Drought is already ravaging Iran's economy, and Western sanctions over Iran's nuclear program have caused additional difficulties.
+Drought is already ravaging Iran's economy, and Western sanctions over Tehran's nuclear program have caused additional difficulties.

 Memories of Iran's fuel price hike in November 2019 also remain fresh.
 Then, widespread protests — the most violent since the creation of the Islamic Republic in 1979 — rocked the country.